The Broads Authority is the local planning authority for the protected area of the Norfolk and Suffolk Broads.

 A list of planning applications is published weekly here on our Public Access planning site, which also allows you to search for details of planning applications.

-Agendas and reports will be available on this site one week before the meeting, except in the case of the Broads Forum for which agendas and reports will be available two weeks before the meeting.
+Agendas and reports will be available on this site one week before the meeting.

 Some reports have background papers.
 You can arrange to see any background papers from Monday to Friday between 9.00am and 4.30pm.
 If you would like to arrange this please email via our contact form or call 01603 610734.